Why Successful Tender Processes Are Important

 How to ensure best value when switching packaging suppliers

-Depending on your company setup, management structure, industry sector or specific requirements, it may not be a simple task to switch suppliers.
+Depending on your company setup, management structure, industry sector or specific requirements, it may not be a simple task to switch packaging suppliers.

 Even though the need – and benefits of doing so – may be clear, it is likely various stakeholders and departments will need to be consulted and agree upon the course of action.